laboon/ebook/text/40_unit_testing.md

 }
 ```

 If we were to write a test, we have no way of making doubles for the objects!
-Even if we then refactored setUpDogStuff() to accept DogDish, DogFood, and DogWater parameters, we would be forced to work with additional items when all we care about is DogFood.
+Even if we then refactored `setUpDogStuff()` to accept `DogDish`, `DogFood`, and `DogWater` parameters, we would be forced to work with additional items when all we care about is `DogFood`.

-However, if we just pass in DogFood as a parameter to the method, like so:
+However, if we just pass in `DogFood` as a parameter to the method, like so:

 ```java
 public class Dog